This series of articles focuses on the non-anadromous forms of trout, char, grayling, and whitefish native to the contiguous western United States.

 Rainbow trout - O. mykiss

-While regional guides such as Nevada Native Trout and California Native Trout introduce species within a state context, this series focuses on broader taxonomic relationships and watershed-level distribution across the western United States.
+While regional fly fishing guides such as Nevada Native Trout and California Native Trout introduce native species within a state context, this series provides information on select native fish species of the contiguous western United States.

-The classification of western trout continues to evolve as genetic and phylogenetic research advances.
+The classification of western trout continues to evolve as scientific research advances.
 Readers may encounter alternative treatments in other sources.

 Native Trout of California and Native Trout of Nevada by Kurt Zeilenga (Trout Adventures)